Bolufe-Rohler/UES-CMAES-with-DRL/README.md

 This repository contains various experiments that explore deep reinforcement learning (DRL) for multi-restart strategies in the UES-CMA-ES metaheuristic hybrid.
 Each experiment folder includes code, scripts, and partial results or logs.
 Below is an overview of what each experiment investigates and the primary outcomes.

+For experiments that rely on trained reinforcement learning agents, the trained models are available in the `policy/` directory inside the corresponding experiment folder.
+These policies can be loaded directly for evaluation and reproducibility without retraining.

 ## Experiment 1

 **Goal:** Test the initial Fit100-Act100 approach on a small set of functions (e.g., F6, F9, F11, etc.) where the environment tries to restart from one of 100 recorded solutions during the run.